 From Humanity to World Leaders at COP21

 So, the dust has settled after the UNFCCC COP21.
-And the pundits have called it a total disaster and also a success; the best possible agreement we could expect.
+The pundits have called it a total disaster and also a success; the best possible agreement we could expect.
 The COP process with the INDCs brought all the players to the table with something to give.
 Of course, not enough to save us, but much better than the business-as-usual scenario.
-The number 1.5˚C even got inserted into the text, without a plan to get there, but that also was considered part of the success.
+The number 1.5˚C was inserted into the text, without a plan to get there, but that also was considered part of the success.

 There is hope that this is a message that the fossil fuel era is over.
 However, many countries and fossil fuel companies seemed to fail to get the memo.
 That story, To Be Continued at another time….